Mayze123/cloudlunacy_front/README.dev.md

 1. Start the agent project's development environment which includes MongoDB on port 27017
 2. Configure the front project to route to the agent's MongoDB instance
-3. Note that the front project's Traefik is configured to listen on port 27018 for MongoDB connections to avoid conflicts
+3. Note that the front project's HAProxy is configured to listen on port 27018 for MongoDB connections to avoid conflicts

 To connect to MongoDB through the front project's routing: